pachamaltese/janeaustenr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* There was a note about possibly invalid URLs for the Project Gutenberg URLs in the .Rd files because Project Gutenberg blocks automated traffic, and about possibly mis-spelled words in DESCRIPTION (Austen's at 2:30 and 6:34, Northanger at 8:32) but these are the correct spellings.
+* There was a note about possibly invalid URLs for the Project Gutenberg URLs in the .Rd files, and about possibly mis-spelled words in DESCRIPTION (Austen's at 2:30 and 6:34, Northanger at 8:32).

+Project Gutenberg blocks automated traffic, which caused the issue with the possibly invalid URLs, and those words are spelled correctly.